 What constitutes a quorum for purposes of the Annual Meeting?
 To carry on business at the Annual Meeting, we must have a quorum.
 A quorum is present when a majority of the shares entitled to vote, as of the record date, are represented in person or by proxy.
-As of the record date, 5,715,055 shares of our common stock must be represented in person or by proxy to have a quorum.
+As of the record date, 2,130,206 shares of our common stock must be represented in person or by proxy to have a quorum.
 Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker) or if you vote in person at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 If there is not a quorum at the Annual Meeting, our stockholders may adjourn the meeting.

 Who pays for this solicitation?
 The expense of preparing, printing and mailing this proxy statement and the accompanying material will be borne by the Company.
 Solicitation of individual stockholders may be made by mail, personal interviews, telephone, facsimile, electronic delivery or other telecommunications by directors, officers and regular employees of the company who will receive no additional compensation for those activities.
-We will reimburse brokers and other nominees for their expenses in forwarding solicitation material to beneficial owners.
+We have retained MacKenzie Partners, Inc. at an estimated cost of \$8,500 plus reimbursement of expenses to assist in our solicitation of proxies.
+Upon request, we will also reimburse brokerage houses and other custodians, nominees, and fiduciaries for their reasonable out-of-pocket expenses for forwarding solicitation material to beneficial owners.